fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

 **GX solution**: Use `ExpectColumnDistinctValuesToEqualSet` to validate that the distinct values in the payment type column exactly match the set of allowed payment types.
 If unexpected values are found, investigate and resolve the discrepancy.

-### Ensuring consistency in product categories

-**Context**: In an e-commerce system, product categories are used for navigation, filtering, and analysis.
-Inconsistent or unexpected category values can lead to a poor user experience and skewed analytics.

-**GX solution**: Use `ExpectColumnDistinctValuesToBeInSet` to validate that the distinct values in the product category column are in a set of the allowed category values.
-If unexpected categories are found, update the allowed categories or correct the data.

 ### Detecting anomalies in user agent strings

 **Context**: In web analytics, user agent strings provide information about visitors' browsers and devices.
 Anomalies in user agent strings, such as a high proportion of unexpected or unique values, could indicate bot traffic or potential security issues.